 PONANT Explorer Cruises

-PONANT has been hosting exceptional voyages in the waters of the Great Lakes and North America for years in their high-end vessel, Le Bellot, which is one of their explorer ships.
-It can host up to 184 guests in 92 staterooms, which are contemporary in design and even have Hermès® bath products.
-They have two restaurants, The Le Nautilus and Grill Restaurant, and a spa onboard.
+PONANT has been hosting exceptional voyages in the waters of the Great Lakes and North America for years in their high-end vessels, Le Bellot and Le Champlain.
+Both can host up to 184 guests in 92 staterooms, which are contemporary in design and even have Hermès® bath products.
+They have multiple restaurants onboard along with a spa.

 Pearl Seas Cruises

 This small cruise company offers trips on the Great Lakes aboard their vessel, the Pearl Mist.
 Each room comes with a private balcony and large picture windows.
-Apart from lounges, spas, fitness centre and onboard entertainment, guests can take part in optional shore excursions at each destination.
+Apart from lounges, spas, a fitness center, and onboard entertainment, guests can take part in optional shore excursions at each destination.

 - Muskegon/Holland, Michigan